liamlaverty/24-days-in-umbraco-docker/README.md

 Run the command `docker volume create umbraco_docker_project_mssql_data` to create the volume

+## Mac Users: Docker MSSQL Server on Apple Silicon

+If you're using a first generation Apple Silicon Mac (likely the case if your Apple computer was manufactured in late 2020 or 2021), you will need to configure Rosetta Emulation to get MSSQL server running:

+- Open docker desktop
+- Click the Settings cog in the top right
+- In the *General* tab, make sure *Use virtualization framework* is set to `true`
+- Click *Features in Development*
+- Set *Use Rosetta for x86/amd64 emulation on Apple Silicon* to `true`

 ## Adjust the `docker-compose.yml` file

 Now that we've got a SQL server image, and all of its startup scripts, we'll need to include it in the `docker-compose.yml` file.